Department of Sociology

 The department strongly encourages and supports undergraduate student research and research collaborations with faculty members.
 SHSU sociology majors and minors regularly present their papers at regional and national conferences and publish their work in academic student journals.

 Participating in research provides numerous benefits to students.
-It offers students opportunities to get hands-on experience, participate in professional activities, apply your knowledge, test out potential careers, and build up your resume.
-Research documents that student participation in research enhances intellectual, communication, and teamwork skills.
+It offers students opportunities to get hands-on experience, participate in professional activities, apply their knowledge, test out potential careers, and build up their resume.
+Student participation in research enhances intellectual, communication, and teamwork skills.

-The Sociology Faculty look forward to working with our students on research projects.
-You can learn more about faculty research interests and projects of the sociology faculty by contacting the Department Chair at jason.konefal@shsu.edu
+The Sociology Faculty looks forward to working with students on research projects.
+You can learn more about faculty research interests and projects of the sociology faculty by contacting the Department Chair at jason.konefal@shsu.edu.

 Student Organizations and Activities